sysalto/ReactiveReports/README.md

  - Reactive Reports is an Open Source, scalable framework developed in Scala, designed for generating reports from code.
  - It uses the Akka framework (https://akka.io) for handling data streams.
  - It can be automated from a shell script or tool, providing maximum flexibility, in terms of automation tools.
  - Reports can be generated in Scala or Java.
 Both in Java and Scala, you can generate the reports with or without Akka.
+For use with Akka, you have to include `reactivereports-core-akka`.
- - It provides the ability to generate one or mutiple reports at once, in parallel, from the same input stream, or from multiple inputs
+ - It provides the ability to generate one or mutiple reports at once, in parallel, from the same input, or from multiple inputs.
+In doing this, it selects the database records only once and creates different reports simultaneously.
+ Please see `com.sysalto.report.examples.rss.RssReport` as an example.
  - Its architecture is designed to conserve memory, and users will never get out of memory errors for large amounts of data
  - Reactive Reports has the full control and responsibility over the PDF generation capability